Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 1 Januari 2026 15.39.52 UTC
+- WIB: Kamis, 1 Januari 2026 16.34.10 UTC
-- WITA: Kamis, 1 Januari 2026 16.39.52 UTC
+- WITA: Kamis, 1 Januari 2026 17.34.10 UTC
-- WIT: Kamis, 1 Januari 2026 17.39.52 UTC
+- WIT: Kamis, 1 Januari 2026 18.34.10 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: funny
+Kategori: friendship